 Critical.
 You want to find out what you are dealing with so that you can put together an action plan.
 If you have sore knees and the pain lingers then book yourself in to see a sports doctor and get some MRI scans (if advised by your doctor) done.
 This will reduce the guesswork, help you find out exactly what the problem is and will speed up the process of getting the issue resolved with the least amount of frustration.
 In my case, I found that I had worn a hole in my cartridge in my left knee while my right knee was reasonably sound.
 Once we had this information I worked with my doctor to put together a management plan.
 More on what we did later in this article.

 Professional physiotherapy therapy for cycling knee pain

 Excellent.
 Firstly it’s important to find a physiotherapist that understands cycling.
 The sorts of problems that cyclists experience are sometimes different from other sports people.
 Strengthening exercises did however help but they needed to be functional like the ones that I have on our off the bike strength training program that I created in conjunction with strength and conditioning coach Matt Brindle.
 Matt Brindle played a large part of my rehabilitation and so I developed the functional strength training series to help cyclists improve their overall body conditioning.
 Work with your physiotherapist to put together a program for you.
 I recommend that you use free weights.
 Stay away from the gym machines as they usually only strengthen your joints in one plane of movement.
 In my opinion, gym machines are great for bodybuilders to build muscle bulk but death to improving good functional movements required for sports people and general rehabilitation of movement.
-I see Lucas Owen for my physiotherapy.

 Trigger point therapy and massage for cycling knee pain